-The LAS Dean's Lecture began in the Spring of 2009 as a forum for scholarly and intellectual voices both from within and outside of the Columbia College Chicago community.
+The LAS Dean's Lecture began in the Spring of 2009 as a forum for scholarly, creative, and intellectual voices both from within and outside of the Columbia College Chicago community.
 Here are the past speakers:

 Dr. Dominic Pacyga, Professor in the Department of Humanities, History, and Social Sciences at Columbia.
 His lecture, "The Daleys of Chicago: A Study in Political Power," examined the extraordinary rise of Chicago's most powerful political family.

 Christie Hefner, former Chairwoman and CEO of Playboy Enterprises, Inc. Her lecture, "The Educated Citizen," addressed a variety of issues related to education, the importance of broad-based knowledge, and First Amendment rights.

 Dr. Jeanne Petrolle, Associate Professor of English at Columbia.
 Her lecture, "Women, Creativity, and Madness,” explored the thin line between madness and creativity in women artists.

 Jim DeRogatis, full-time lecturer in the Department of English.
 His lecture, "Meet the New Media ...
 Same As the Old Media?" addressed how the profound changes in media, and the ways in which we digitally communicate, have only enhanced the importance of good writing, reading a wide range of topics, careful editing, and critical thinking.

 Dr. Stephanie Shonekan, Associate Professor of Humanities and Ethnomusicology in the Department of Humanities, History, and Social Sciences.
 Her lecture, "Hip-Hip, Honky-Tonk, and the American Dream,” examined how the power of popular music provides a foundation with which to analyze matters of race, class, religion, and patriotism in modern day America.